 Slideshow presentations are offered for unlimited audience sizes to clubs, historical societies, schools, libraries, senior-living facilities, hotels, resorts, and more.
 All slideshow presentations are timed for 45min-50min duration.
 Questions and answers after the presentation are welcomed and encouraged.
 I will stay until your group's last question is answered.
 Travel distances greater than 30 miles may incur additional travel or accommodations surcharge (Contact me for quote).
 Request a Presentation, Read Reviews

-Best Value Offer - Make your presentation at Talk-and-Walk - Add a same-day or next-day, 2-hour group Bird Walk or Guided Hike for unlimited number of your guests for $200.
+Best Value Offer - Make your presentation at Talk-and-Walk - Add a same-day 2-hour group Bird Walk or Guided Hike for unlimited number of your guests for $200.
 Unfortunately, not available until COVID-19 is behind us.

 >> Hosting by more than one organization is possible.
 If your organization typically has small audiences, you can combine to co-host with other organizations in order to reduce the cost per each organization.
 The cost for co-hosting presentations is calculated as the cost for the Prime Host plus an additional $125 per additional co-hosting organization.
 Each organization can then invite their full respective memberships to participate.